More Women Come Forward To Share Stories Of R. Kelly Abuse

-Today the many women who were victims to R. Kelly’s past egregious actions, have a taste of justice.
-The singer was officially charged with ten counts of aggravated sexual abuse.
+Today the many women who were alleged victims to R. Kelly’s past egregious actions, have a taste of justice.
+The singer was officially charged with 10 counts of aggravated sexual abuse.
 At least three of his victims were minors, with one being only 13-years-old.
 He surrendered to law enforcement on Friday and is expected to appear in bond court on Saturday.

 At this point, the entire nation has been made well aware that Kelly was not the person he portrayed himself to be.
 A scathing documentary entitled Surviving R. Kelly revealed years of abuse.
 Following the documentary, other women have found the strength to come forward to share their own stories of abuse at Kelly’s hands.
 Two women named Latresa Scaff and Rochelle Washington say that they were among Kelly’s many underage victims, according to Jezebel.

-Scaff and Washington say they were only 15 and 16-years-old respectively when Kelly spotted them at a 1995 concert in Maryland.
+Scaff and Washington say they were only 15- and 16-years-old respectively when Kelly spotted them at a 1995 concert in Maryland.
 He invited the two young fans to accompany him to his hotel room.
 When they entered the room, Kelly was already undressed.
 He tried to persuade the girls to have sex with him, but Washington refused and left the room.
-Meanwhile, Scaff agreed, though he she was heavily intoxicated and under the influence of drugs that had been given to her at the after party.
+Meanwhile, Scaff agreed, though she was heavily intoxicated and under the influence of drugs that had been given to her at the after-party.
 She was not able to legally give consent.

 #RKelly charged with 10 counts aggravated sexual abuse https://t.co/7FtqeSOmCJ pic.twitter.com/9elcf2ccxF